icornelius/boethius2019/index.md

 (Scroll down for books and assignments.)

 # schedule of classes and readings
-We will meet in the ITW seminar room on the ground floor of the library except as indicated in the schedule below.
+We meet in the ITW seminar room on the ground floor of the library except as indicated in the schedule below.
 I will be out of town on March 8: we must decide whether and how to reschedule that meeting.
 If we decide to reschedule, we may give a meeting each to Thomas More and Justus Lipsius (currently combined on March 1).

-In addition to the meetings listed below, I wish to offer optional supplementary sessions -- probably an hour per week, in person or via Skype -- for students who have some knowledge of Latin and want to read parts of the *Consolation* in the original language.
+I will offer optional supplementary sessions -- probably an hour per week, in person or via Skype -- for students who have some knowledge of Latin and want to read parts of the *Consolation* in the original language.
-Logistics will be a challenge.
-We can discuss this in our first meeting.

-The schedule of readings will remain in flux through the first week of term.

 ## January 11 (wk1)
 Introductions.